Fitting Powder Diffraction data

 Hint:

 Check the positions of the unexplained peaks in the diffraction pattern.
-Compare them with the known diffraction patterns in the introduction section of the tutorial.
+Compare them with the known diffraction patterns in the previous part of the notebook.

 Solution: